Bloom-host/BloomDocs/docs/running_a_server/velocity.md

 To set this up, see the guide [on how to set up BungeeGuard](/waterfall#setting-up-bungeeguard).

-## Additional configuation options for velocity.toml
+## Additional configuration options for velocity.toml

 The following table contains additional noteworthy configuration options for `velocity.toml`